SamOBrienOlinger/PP4/README.md

    ![Join page image](assets/README.md-images/Join-CC-image.jpg)

   - An important feature of the website that provides value for users is the opportunity to become a member of Cockapoo Club.
 The [Join](https://samobrienolinger.github.io/Cockapoo-Club/join-form.html#jump-to-jcc) page encourages users to submit some basic details via the short survey to automatically receive free membership.
-Users are also entered into a new members prize draw.
+Users are also entered into a new member's prize draw.
 This feature was inspired by the Code Institute's Coders Coffeehouse example.

-  - This builds on the concept outlined in the abovesection regarding the clubhouse and training centre as well as the Furry Fun Foto Gallery.
+  - This builds on the concept outlined in the above section regarding the clubhouse and training centre as well as the Furry Fun Foto Gallery.
 A physical space where Cockapoo owners and their pets can meet in person.
 The opportunity to meet and benefit membership in-person makes this website and concept different to most other purely online communities that can easily be found on social media platforms yet do not involve members meeting face-to-face with their pets for mutual benefit and free peer-support.

 ### **[Footer](#footer)**

   ![Footer](assets/README.md-images/README.md-footer.jpg)

   - The footer section includes links to the relevant social media sites which would connect users with social media for Cockapoo Club.
 The links open to a new tab to allow easy navigation for the user.
-The initial code for the social media icons for the footer was based on those found in the Code Institue's [Love Running Project](https://code-institute-org.github.io/love-running-2.0/index.html) and then altered to match and be consistent with the color scheme of this project.
+The initial code for the social media icons for the footer was based on those found in the Code Institute's [Love Running Project](https://code-institute-org.github.io/love-running-2.0/index.html) and then altered to match and be consistent with the color scheme of this project.

-  - The footer is valuable to the user as it encourages them to stay connected with their community and fellow Cokcapoo Club members via social media.
+  - The footer is valuable to the user as it encourages them to stay connected with their community and fellow Cockapoo Club members via social media.

    - The icons for the footer were taken from [Font Awesome](https://fontawesome.com/) and styled to match the color scheme across all pages.